Cumbre Vieja: Potential megatsunami

 Murty et al. (2005) claim that it is almost impossible for a trans-oceanic tsunami to be generated in the basin of the Atlantic Ocean, which—if correct—supports the work by many other researchers that the failure of the western flank of the Cumbre Vieja would be unlikely to generate a "mega-tsunami".

 Pérez-Torrado et al. (2006) indicate that marine deposits located between 41 and 188 m above sea level in the Agaete Valley of Gran Canaria resulted, when ~3 x 1010 m3 (3.9 x 1010 cu yd)—one order of magnitude less than that of models of Day et al.; (1999), Ward and Day, (2001); and Ward and Day, (2005),—of volcanic material collapsed, forming the Güimar Valle on Tenerife ~830 ka and generating a tsunami.
 They indicate that this collapse is the only plausible source, and also report that there is no indication that the tsunami propagated beyond Gran Canaria.
 These deposits date from between 32,000 and 1,750,000 years ago.

 Scientists at TU Delft in the Netherlands reported in 2006, that the section of the western flank of the Cumbre Vieja that was conjectured as potentially failing and falling into the Atlantic Ocean to create the hypothesised La Palma mega-tsunami was both too small in mass and volume, and far too stable to break away within the next 10,000 years.

-A 2008 paper looked into this very worst-case scenario, the most massive slide that could happen (though unlikely and probably impossible right now with the present day geology).
+A 2008 paper by Løvholt et al. looked into this very worst-case scenario, the most massive slide that could happen (though unlikely and probably impossible right now with the present day geology).
 They find wave heights in the range 10 to 188 m in the Canary Isles themselves.
 But the waves interfere and dissipate as they head out into the Atlantic.
 They predict a height of 40 m for some nearby island systems.
 For continents, the worst effects are in northern Brazil (13.6 m), French Guiana (12.7 m), Mid-Atlantic United States (9.6 m), Western Sahara (largest prediction at 37 m), and Mauritania (9.7 m).
 This is not large enough to count as a megatsunami, with the highest prediction for Western Sahara comparable to the Japanese tsunami, so it would only be a megatsunami locally in the mid-Atlantic Ocean.